ming053l/DRCT/README.md

 - 💫 2024-06-14: Real_DRCT_GAN will be released in a few day. [[MSE_Model]](https://drive.google.com/drive/folders/1Y4LRVrIaYLHZo2X2z684bg5zzg5FSSRF?usp=sharing) Stay tuned!
 - ✅ 2024-06-14: We have received a large number of requests to release Feature maps and LAM Visualization, please refer to *./Visualization/*.
 - 2024-06-24: DRCT-v2 is on the development.
+- 2024-07-08: Update the inference (with half precision) file, big thanks for @zelenooki87!

 ## Environment
 - [PyTorch >= 1.7](https://pytorch.org/) **(Recommend **NOT** using torch 1.8 and **1.12** !!!
 It would cause abnormal performance.)**